Newcastle will join a storied list of season-opening venues when it hosts the commencement of the 2023 Repco Supercars Championship.

 Abu Dhabi was the first overseas venue to open a championship season

-The 1996 championship began at a floodlit Sydney Motorsport Park, which hosted four consecutive events in 2021.
+The 1996 championship began at a floodlit Sydney Motorsport Park, which hosted four consecutive events in 2021, and opened the 2023 season.

 The V8 Supercars era began the following year at a floodlit Calder Park, with Wayne Gardner a surprise winner.